Small Models, Big Support: A Local LLM Framework for Educator-Centric Content Creation and Assessment with RAG and CAG: Proposed System Architecture

 \subsection{Safety and Reliability: The Verifier LLM}

-A crucial component of our architecture, especially given the use of smaller LLMs which can be more prone to undesired behaviors, is the \textbf{Verifier} module.
-This is a secondary, typically smaller (e.g., 3B parameter) open-weights LLM dedicated to inspecting the \textit{"Generated content"} from the primary LLM.
-The Verifier checks for potential jailbreaks, and adherence to instructions and safety guidelines before the \textit{"Final response"} is presented to the teacher.
-This two-stage LLM process significantly enhances the reliability and trustworthiness of the system.
+A crucial component of our architecture, particularly given that smaller LLMs can be more susceptible to instruction-following errors, is the \textbf{Verifier LLM}.
+This is a secondary, smaller (e.g., 3B parameter) LLM that inspects the generated content from the primary LLM before it is shown to the teacher.
+The Verifier checks for adherence to safety guidelines, instruction relevance, and potential jailbreaks.
+In this educational context, a ``jailbreak" refers not to a security breach, but to the model generating inappropriate, off-topic, or pedagogically unsound content.
+This two-stage process significantly enhances the reliability and trustworthiness of the system.